Have you considered updating your boat emergency kit? You never know when an emergency situation can come calling!

 Drybag – Survival Equipment Bag

-Similar to a freezer bag used for storing items in the refrigerator, it offers excellent closure once sealed shut.
-The bag material is comprised of chemically stable polyurethane-coated fabrics that are extremely durable, flexible, and resistant towards abrasion.
-Consider packing all of your emergency and safety equipment in this bag, and know that your emergency kit is safe and in good hands.
+Similar to a freezer bag, it offers excellent closure once sealed shut.
+The bag material is comprised of polyurethane-coated fabrics that are extremely durable, flexible, and resistant towards abrasion.
+Consider packing all of your emergency and safety equipment in this bag.

-Adding these eight safety items to your emergency kit will help you remain safe under all circumstances – so that you can enjoy a relaxing, comfortable, and memorable trip just the way you had imagined it to be!
+Finally, know that adding these eight safety items to your emergency kit will help you remain safe under all circumstances.
+Giving you the peace of mind so that you can enjoy a relaxing, comfortable, and memorable trip.